Saying Goodbye to Sagging Jowls: The Best Surgical and No-Knife Treatment Options

 Facial exercises are typically ineffective because sagging jowls don’t stem from a muscle problem: it’s the loss of fat and elasticity in the skin that causes it to sag and droop.
-The solution to this is to add volume and/or remove excess skin.
+The solution to this is to add volume and remove excess skin.
 In neither case can this be accomplished through exercise alone.
 In fact, these repetitious exercises may actually accentuate and deepen dynamic wrinkles.

 However, a proper skincare regimen can help reduce the appearance of saggy jowls.